 Note: This is Part 2 of a two part series.
 For Part 1, go to Shortwave Radio For Preppers.

 If you have not done so already, please be sure to like Backdoor Survival on Facebook to be updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Pinterest.

-2013-2014 ARRL Repeater Directory: The best directory of frequencies for the 21,800+ repeaters around the country!
+ARRL Repeater Directory 2014/2015 Pocket Size: The best directory of frequencies for the 21,800+ repeaters around the country!
 Includes D-Star and APCO-25, references for operating practices, tips for handling interference, emergency message handling, guidelines for severe weather reporting to SKYWARN and the National Weather Service, and more.

-Ham Radio For Dummies : This could also be called “Ham Radio for Gaye” or other newbies.
-It is never too late to learn and if SHTF, this may be the only reliable form of communication available.
+Ham Radio For Dummies: This could also be called “Ham Radio for Gaye” or other newbies.
+I have this in Kindle format and have loaded it up on my iPad so it is handy to review whenever and wherever.
+It is never too late to learn and if SHTF, HAM Radio may be the only reliable form of communication available.